Abelian covers of hyperbolic surfaces: equidistribution of spectra and infinite volume mixing asymptotics for horocycle flows: Harmonic analysis on Abelian covers

-By density of $\mathscr{C}^\infty_c(\Mc)$, and hence of $\rapid$, in $L^2(\Mc)$, we deduce the following lemma, which the reader can compare with, e.g., \cite[Theorem 4.1]{Dei}. \begin{lemma} We have the following $G$-equivariant isometric direct integral decomposition:
+By Lemma~\ref{lem:Abelian_covers:1}, we can identify $ \Galhat $ with the torus $ \harm / \harm(\Z) $.
+Parseval Identity yields hence, for any $ f_1, f_2 \in \rapid $, it follows that By density of $ \mathscr{C}^\infty_c(\Mc) $, and hence of $ \rapid $, in $ L^2(\Mc) $, we deduce the following lemma, which the reader can compare with, e.g., \cite[Theorem 4.1]{Dei}. \begin{lemma} We have the following $ G $-equivariant isometric direct integral decomposition:

 \end{lemma}